jcsumlin/peribot-docs/docs/commands.md

 ####!serverinfo

+?> Aliases: !si, !server, !sinfo

 Replies with an embed containing a basic overview of the server in which the command was run

-?> Aliases: !si

 ####!rolecolor [role] [color]

   **role**: The role you want to change the color of.

   **color**: The color you want to set the role too.
-This can be a word or a hex
+This can be a word or a hex code
-     IE: Red, Green, Orange, #FFF000 etc.
+     Ex: Red, Green, Orange, #FFF000

   This will change the color of a role.
 The user must have Manage Roles permissions to use this command.
+The bot's highest role also must be higher than the role that you are trying to update.
+Its typically a good idea to have the bot's role at the top of your server's role list.

   **example** `!rolecolor @Staff Blue`